(by Paul Fitzpatrick)

 You could spend hours there just soaking it all up but normally it only took 60-90 minutes to spend whatever money you had.
 Frittering away your last few pennies in the penny-falls machine in the vain hope of extending your stay.

-Inevitably walking away on the brink of a big pay-out with an avalanche of two pence’s hanging over the edge!
+Frustratingly, walking away on the brink of a big pay-out with an avalanche of two pence’s hanging over the edge!

 Then there were the rides.

 We all had our favourites and our strategies to make the most of them.

 For me the Waltzers were always number one especially if the ‘Waltzer guys’ aided the experience by manually spinning the contraption around.
 This however, was a fete normally reserved for the young ladies they were looking to impress.

 It was quite a dance, watching them weave their way effortlessly around the heavy duty machinery, snake like, waltzer to waltzer whilst eyeing up the talent.

 We may have been young and daft but we spotted this pretty quickly and employed a tactic where we would split up into pairs before joining the two most eligible girls we could find that had space in their Waltzer.

 We’d done our research and we knew with some certainty, that this particular Waltzer was going to get hurled around the West End of Glasgow something rotten.

 The girls were normally a couple of years older and were oblivious to us or our rouse, totally swept up in the attention of the Waltzer Guys and the fact that their chosen chariot of metal was about to spin off its axis into the Clyde.